nshubina/Portfolio/Test Design/Pairwise/Work with PICT/README.md

 - **Color**: White, Black, Red, Gray, Gold

 The **goal of testing:**
-- Generate a compact set of test cases that covers all valid pairs of input values a
+1. Generate a compact set of test cases that covers all valid pairs of input values.
-- Avoid testing logically invalid or irrelevant combinations by applying constraints.
+2. Avoid testing logically invalid or irrelevant combinations by applying constraints.

 # Solution

-1. I created a <a href="https://github.com/nshubina/Portfolio/blob/cf1616c7d073a48da7526c92ffd5ddafa1bdc9b2/Test%20Design/Pairwise/Work%20with%20PICT/example.txt" targget="_blank">example.txt</a> file listing all values for each parameter and the constraints above.
+1. I created the <a href="https://github.com/nshubina/Portfolio/blob/cf1616c7d073a48da7526c92ffd5ddafa1bdc9b2/Test%20Design/Pairwise/Work%20with%20PICT/example.txt" targget="_blank">example.txt</a> file listing all values for each parameter and the constraints above.

 2. To improve testing efficiency, I added several constraints into the *example.txt* file to exclude invalid combinations that should not be tested: